35percent/11tystarter/src/posts/aylesbury-regeneration-fails-to-deliver-affordable-and-family-housing.md

 ### Will the affordable housing shortfall be made up?

 It is clear that NHG has not provided both affordable and social rented housing on Plot 18.
-NHG claims that it can do this under the terms of the s106 agreement with Southwark, covering the remainder of the Aylesbury regeneration and that the shortfall in the number of maisonettes/duplexes and two-bed/four person homes *'could'* be made up in future phases.
+NHG claims that it can do this under the terms of the s106 agreement with Southwark, covering the remainder of the Aylesbury regeneration.

-In the case of affordable housing NHG also claims that because more than 50% affordable housing has been provided on the FDS (by Southwark, as council housing) then NHG can deliver less affordable housing on Stage 2B/C.
+NHG also claims that because more than 50% affordable housing has been provided on the FDS (by Southwark, as council housing) then NHG can deliver less affordable housing on Stage 2B/C.

 NHG has now  [updated its application](https://www.35percent.org/posts/aylesbury-phase-2b-notting-hill-genesis-try-again/) for the Aylesbury's next phase, Phase 2B.
 It has proposed 50% affordable housing, in line with the not the reduced amount of 41.1% proposed in the Strategy for Stage 2B/2C.
 Finally, NHG have proposed 179 two-bed/four-person homes for Phase 2B, [^9] which is 26.4 units short of the 205.4 needed over Stage 2B/C to make up for those lost on Plot 18 [^10] .